BioDAS/biodas.github.io/wiki/DAS1.6E.md

 expected that methods using the same names as HTTP methods will be direct implementations of that method.

+##### `das/sources` command

+Clients should expect any authentication method for the `/das/sources` command.
+For *authopt* servers, the content of the response may change upon authentication.
+Servers are not required to publish private mode sources to unauthenticated clients (and may specifically choose so not to do).

 ##### Worked Example/proof of concept

 The server at [http://www.compbio.dundee.ac.uk/geneweb/das University of